CaptainEmeny/csc3050-module1/README.md

-This repo contains all our work for assignment 1 for CS3050 web programming course at FSU.
-Our end gola is to make a full stack web application.
+This repo contains all our work for our initial full-stack web application for CS3050 web programming course at FSU.
+Our end goal is to make a full stack web application.
 As of 9/24/2026 authors are Douglas Mata Sanchez and Kevin Borges.